miriukaLab/celldeath/README.md

 ### train

-You can train your own images with train.
-Be aware that you may need a few hunddresds of images at least for propoer training.
-With the subcommand *slice* you can split your images in n tiles, and hence increase your training performance.
-The subcommand already has most of the option set up for a decent training, and so you can provide a minimal input (just the path where your images are stored) to get a high accuracy, providing that your images and your experiement are reasonable.
+celldeath allows you to train your own images without too much knowledge of deep learning.
+Be aware that you may need a few hundreds of images at least for proper training.
+However, with the subcommand *slice* you can split your images in n tiles (usually 4), and hence increase your training performance.
+The subcommand *train* already has most of the option set up for a decent training, and so you can provide a minimal input (just the path where your images are stored) to get a high accuracy, providing that your images and your experiement are reasonable.

 A few recommendations:
 * get as many images as possible.